-SE5000 - Introduction to Special Education (Graduate)
+SE5000 / SE5000-8 - Introduction to Special Education (Graduate)

-This course presents basic knowledge and experiences related to special education and teaching students with disabilities.
-Specifically, this course is an overview and identification of special needs students, legal issues, assessment, service delivery models, programming, and history of special education services.
-Students pursuing a specialization in Special Education are advised to take this as their first specialization course.
+In this course, students will expand their basic knowledge and experiences related to special education and teaching of students with disabilities.
+Course activities include identification of students with special needs, specific exceptionalities, legal issues, assessment procedures, service delivery models, programming, and history of special education services.
+Students pursuing a specialization in special education take this as their first specialization course.
+Students explore a range of topics and survey the characteristics of various disabilities to gain insights into service delivery needs.

-SE5001 - Exceptional Student Assessment (Graduate)
+SE5001 / SE5001-8 - Exceptional Student Assessment (Graduate)